 You must be enrolled in the High Deductible Health Plan (HDHP) medical insurance option and meet all other eligibility criteria defined by the Internal Revenue Service to make contributions to a Health Savings Account (HSA).

 Annual Contribution Limits

-In 2017 the annual IRS limits on HSA contributions are:
+In 2022, the annual IRS limits on HSA contributions were:

 Individuals age 55 and older may be eligible to contribute up to an additional $1,000.
 The IRS defines “family” coverage as "qualifying HDHP insurance that covers an employee and at least one dependent (e.g., spouse, domestic partner, dependent child)."

 You may specify a regular contribution to be deducted from your paycheck.
 This contribution will be made before Social Security, federal, and most state income taxes are deducted.
 You can make changes to the amount you contribute to your HSA during the year by submitting a new Health Savings Account (HSA) Change of Contribution form.

 You may choose to make all or part of your annual account contributions to your HSA by making "after-tax" contributions to your account.
 These contributions, which you can make by writing a personal check, may be deducted on your income tax return, using IRS Form 1040 and Form 8889.

 Making "Catch-Up" Contributions